Where to stay in Cornwall: Sea, Sand and (Hopefully) Some Sun

 Insert pirate joke here.
 Insert Poldark reference here.
 Sprawling coastline backs onto the rugged countryside, you’ve got the best of both worlds here.
 Wander pebbly beaches and make friends by asking strangers ‘how do pirates know they are a pirate?’
 ‘They think, therefore they ARRRRRRRR.’ (sorry, really sorry).
 Afternoons are best spent lounging at the Art Deco saltwater lido Jubilee Pool before decimating a cream tea whilst overlooking the sea.

 The less ostentatious cousin of St Ives - Falmouth may not be as picturesque but it makes up for it with a lively restaurant and pub scene, an infamous sea shanty festival and hidden beach coves aplenty.
 When you’re done lying prone on the beach for hours (you’re on holiday after all) the area boasts world-class gardens and ubiquitous Cornish castles to admire.

 So after figuring out where to stay in Cornwall, time to start planning how you'll spend your time there.
 Or you could just leave it to us and our expert three-day itinerary.

-All you need now is a place to stay…and luckily, we'll be able to help with that very soon.
-Plum Guide is the official selection of the world's best rental homes, soon to launch in Cornwall.
+All you need now is a place to stay…and luckily, we can help with that.
+As the official selection of the world's best rental homes, whether you're looking for a beachside retreat or an architectural delight, we've got an amazing collection of homes to choose from.
 Independent home critics vet each each property for quality –from the neighbourhood down to the art on the walls– so your high standards are always met.